Michael-Sebero/Numerology-Calculator/README.md

 ## How to Use Numerology-Calculator

-* Input your full birth name and date of birth when prompted.
+* Input your full birth name and date of birth when prompted
-* The script calculates the information.
+* The script calculates the information
-* You'll receive a structured breakdown of your numerological profile.
+* You'll receive a structured breakdown of your numerological profile

 ```
 Example: